bairdlangenbrunner/ESS-Python-Tutorial/materials/week2/0-week2-outline.md

 ---

-# How can I look at what I have installed in Anaconda?
+# How can I list the contents of my Anaconda installation?

-You can use `conda list` from your terminal shell, which will list all of the packages you've installed.
+You can use `conda list` from your terminal shell, which will list all of the packages you've installed in the active environment.

 You can also click on the environment of interest in the Anaconda Navigator; the list will be there.